-Matzo brei, made into pancakes, turns the tedious breadless Passover breakfast into a pleasure.
+Matzo brei is so delicious, turning the tedious, breadless Passover breakfast into a pleasure.

-That's why matzo brei is so genius.
-It's actually the same idea as bread pudding - using eggs, milk, cinnamon, and butter to turn dry bread into something delicious, comforting, even - dare I say it? - delectable.
+That's why Matzo Brei is so genius.
+It's the same idea as bread pudding - using eggs, milk, cinnamon, and butter to turn dry bread into something delicious, comforting, and even - dare I say it? - delectable.

 Jump to: